 Then, the kitchen staff takes your order, gets the ingredients from the refrigerator and pantry, cooks them together, and brings you your food.
 This represents the back end.

 Below, we'll take a closer look at the back end, what Back-End Developers do, the tools they use, and how to become one.
+(Or if you'd rather jump into the back-end yourself, check out our courses on web development.)

 What goes into the back end?